 Powers of Attorney Victoria

-A Power of Attorney document appoints someone you choose to manage your financial, or personal matters if you can no longer do so yourself.
-We create thousands of Power of Attorney documents annually for Victorians.
+A Power of Attorney document appoints someone you choose to manage your financial or personal matters if you can no longer do so yourself.
+State Trustees creates thousands of Power of Attorney documents annually for Victorians - find out more about our professional services below.Â

 What is a Power of Attorney?